 If we can process your claim, we will begin a mediation process in which the company will explain the incident to us and propose a possible solution.
 It will only take 7 business days, in which time we will work towards an agreement between you and the company.

 If we can process your claim, it will be transferred to Autocontrol’s Secretariat.
 The company against which the complaint is being filed can then accept the content of the complaint or propose a solution in order to reach an agreement.
 In both of these cases, the claim will be resolved.
 Otherwise, Autocontrol’s Complaints Committee will issue a resolution that may or may not define an infraction in the advertising act.
 If the ad is declared inaccurate, the advertiser may be required to either terminate or correct the ad.
 In any case, neither the possibility of a refund nor compensation for damages or losses is to be anticipated.

 We will draft a text of the mediation agreement, which we will send to each party to be signed.
 Once the agreement is signed by all, it will be considered fully valid and compliance with it may be required.
-Moreover, because of our commitment to transparency we will publish the final Agreement our website, eliminating any personal information included in it as according to the GDPR.

 No. The entities voluntarily adhered to Confianza Online sign an agreement to comply with the Ethical Code and to obey the Internet dispute resolution system.
 Also, these adhered entities express their commitment through the Confianza Online Trust Mark and allow their clients to go directly to Confianza Online if necessary.
 If removed, other users will not have the opportunity to resolve their complaint.
 Exclusion from Confianza Online or retraction of the Seal is considered part of the disciplinary system employed by the government body established by the Interior System of Statutes and Regulations of the Association.